-- Board of Directors, Pink Ribbon Girls, which supports women with breast cancer - Board of Trustees, Urban League of Metropolitan St. Louis - Board of Trustees, Gateway Arch Park Foundation
+- Board of Directors, Pink Ribbon Girls, which supports women with breast cancer - Board of Trustees, Urban League of Metropolitan St. Louis

 Thomas W. Weisel

 Mr. Weisel has extensive entrepreneurial and operational experience in the financial services industry, as evidenced by his founding and development of the investment firms of Thomas Weisel Partners Group, Inc. and Montgomery Securities prior to joining the Company.